This post may contain paid links to my personal recommendations that help to support the site!

 What is the difference between a Data Analyst and a Business Intelligence Analyst?

-The goal of a data analyst is to solve complex problems within an organization by breaking them down into quantitative values and analyzing data for trends that can be used for optimization.
+To solve complex problems within an organization by breaking them down into quantitative values.

 |2.
 Process||Follows data analytics lifecycle – understands end-user, collects necessary data, cleans and analyzing data, creating visualizations to present insights||Understanding the needs of the business end-user, querying from the respective databases and joining them, inputting the data into an easily digestible dashboard or report to highlight any key insights.|